 “A new study from biomedical engineers at Rensselaer Polytechnic Institute demonstrates how the compound N-phenacylthiazolium bromide, or PTB, dissolves the sugary impurities within bone tissue that cause our femurs, fibulas, and other bones to become more fragile.
 Using PTB to

 Researchers at John Hopkins University in Baltimore found that variations in a single gene can be used to predict if someone is likely to take their own life.
 Here’s the story.
 Interestingly, the same researchers also found a genetic marker

+Google has announced a new ‘baseline’ study of the human body.
+Here’s the story from the WSJ.
 “Google has embarked on what may be its most ambitious and difficult science project ever: a quest inside the human body.
+Called Baseline